murasaniakhila1234-bot/cattle-health-monitoring/README.md

 A Machine Learning-based web application that predicts cattle health status using health parameters such as body temperature, heart rate, respiratory rate, activity level, rumination time, weight, and age.

+## Project Objective

+The objective of this project is to help farmers monitor cattle health using Machine Learning.
+The system predicts whether cattle are healthy or unhealthy based on physiological parameters and provides model explanations using SHAP and LIME.

 ## Live Demo

  https://cattle-health-monitoring-6rpdgplrb26ugu2oueqvpn.streamlit.app/